fightingentropy/entropy/src/app/posts/property-investing-reality.md

 ## How the Continent stacks up

+With London as our benchmark, how do other major European cities compare?
+Each market presents its own mix of opportunities and challenges, shaped by local regulations, tax structures, and market dynamics.

 - **Mediterranean hotspots (Barcelona, Lisbon):** better nightly margins *if* you inherit or buy a grandfathered licence.
 Political will is to curb STRs, so licence scarcity is part of the "moat" but also a risk.

 - **Regulated capitals (Berlin, Paris, Amsterdam):** authorities treat STR as housing leakage.
 Caps/permits are tight; compliance costs high.
 Profit is still possible by renting *rooms* (not entire homes) or running hybrid mid-stay (1–11 months) models that slide under hotel rules.

+Beyond the headline yields and restrictions, investors must also navigate the complex web of taxation that can significantly impact returns across different jurisdictions:

 - **Tax friction:**